leomoon-studios/openvpn-installer-for-linux/README.md

 *   No IPv6 support

 ## Changelog
+*   3.1.0 2023-08-15:
+    *   Enabled epel for Oracle Linux
+    *   Added retry to curl when getting WANIP
+    *   Added --no-same-owner when extracting easy-rsa
+    *   Added dns lookup if icanhazip fails
+    *   Added support for CentOS 9
+    *   Changed easyrsa from 3.0.7 to 3.1.2 with minor fixes
+    *   Removed unnecessary removal of hardcoded ciphers on Fedora
+    *   Fixed OpenVPN Uninstall option having wrong text
+    *   Fixed OpenVPN Uninstall option only supporting Ubuntu
 *   3.05 2021-09-04:
     *   Added compatibility with AlmaLinux 8
     *   Added compatibility with Rocky Linux 8